Last Updated on September 23, 2022.

-- Pet hedgies do best if handled every day, even if it is for just a short amount of time.
+- Pet hedgehogs do best if handled every day, even if it is for just a short amount of time.

 - We recommend handling your hedgehog for at least half an hour a day.
 The easiest way to accomplish this task is 15 minutes in the morning and 15 minutes in the evening.

-- Some hedgehog owners suggest that you wait for a few days to handle your new hedgehog, so that it has a chance to get accustomed to it’s cage.
-This is not a bad idea, but it is not always necessary in many cases.
-We believe that if your hedgehog is not showing signs of stress it is ok to handle it from the beginning.
+- Some hedgehog owners suggest that you wait for a few days to handle your new hedgehog, so that it has a chance to get accustomed to its cage.
+This is not a bad idea, but in many cases it is not always necessary.
+We believe that if your hedgehog is not showing signs of stress it is okay to handle it from the beginning.
 This allows the bonding process to start immediately with your new pet.

 - Even with consistent handling they may take a long time to become accustomed to their new owners and environment.

 - Like most pets, the more time you spend with your hedgehog the better socialized and friendly it will become.

 - With consistency, patience and time you can earn your hedgehog’s trust and form a bond.
 The more positive handling experiences you both have together, the smoother the bonding process can be.

 - You will find that your hedgehog will be more receptive to handling or play at different times of the day.

 - Some hedgehogs might be more active in the morning; others might be more active in the evening.
 Hedgehogs that want to run and play are likely to become frustrated if you try to restrain them in your hands.

 - We typically handle our hedgehogs in the morning, because that is when it is most convenient for us and for our customers when they come to select their new pet.